kyamagu/js-graph-annotator/README.md

     annotator.setNodeAttributes([index,] { attribute: value, ... })

-The first argument is an index of the node.
+The first argument is the index of the node.
 When omitted, attributes are set to all nodes.

 There are three attributes.